rocky-linux/documentation/docs/guides/security/firewalld.md

 !!!
 Warning

-    By default the "public" zone has the ssh service enabled.
-You need to remove the ssh service from "public" once you have your administrative zone created and assigned to ssh!
+    By default the "public" zone has the `ssh` service enabled; this can be a security liability.
+Once you have your administrative zone created and assigned to `ssh`, you can remove the service from the public zone.

 If you have more than one administrative IP that you need to add (quite likely), then just add it to the sources for the zone.
 In this case, we are adding an IP to the "admin" zone:

 `firewall-cmd --zone=admin --add-source=192.168.1.151 --permanent`

+!!!
+Note

+    Keep in mind that if you are working on a remote server or VPS, and have an internet connection that doesn't always use the same IP, you may want to open your `ssh` service to a range of IP addresses used by your internet service provider or geographical region.
+This, again, is so you don't get locked out by your own firewall.

+    Many ISPs charge extra for dedicated IP adresses, if they're offered at all, so it's a real concern.

 ## ICMP Rules

 Let's look at another line in our `iptables` firewall that we want to emulate in `firewalld` - Our ICMP rule:

 `iptables -A INPUT -p icmp -m icmp --icmp-type 8 -s 192.168.1.136 -j ACCEPT`

+For the newbies among us, ICMP is a data transfer protocol designed for error reporting.
+Basically, it tells you when there's been any sort of problem connecting to a machine.

 In reality, we would probably leave ICMP open to all of our local IPs (in this case 192.168.1.0/24).
-Keep in mind, though, that our "public" and "admin" zones will have ICMP on by default, so the first thing to do to limit ICMP to that one network address is to block these requests on "public" and "admin" (again, this is for demonstration purposes.
-You would definitely want your administrative users to have ICMP to your servers, and they probably still will, because they are members of the LAN network IP):
+Keep in mind, though, that our "public" and "admin" zones will have ICMP on by default, so the first thing to do to limit ICMP to that one network address is to block these requests on "public" and "admin" .

+Again, this is for demonstration purposes.
+You would definitely want your administrative users to have ICMP to your servers, and they probably still will, because they are members of the LAN network IP.

 To turn off ICMP on the "public" zone, we would:

 `firewall-cmd --zone=public --add-icmp-block={echo-request,echo-reply} --permanent`

 And then do the same thing on our "trusted" zone:

 `firewall-cmd --zone=trusted --add-icmp-block={echo-request,echo-reply} --permanent`

 We've introduced something new here: The curly braces "{}" allow us to specify more than one parameter.
 As always, after making changes like this, we need to reload:

 `firewall-cmd --reload`

 Testing by using ping from a disallowed IP will give you:

 ```bash
 ping 192.168.1.104